-Leading Peruvian community relations consultants are advising AF on all aspects of its community relations program.
-AF has developed strong working relationships on community issues with three major mining companies recognised for their good practice in this area.
 A culture of sensitivity to community issues has been established throughout AF, which is essential to success in this field.

 In 2008 AF obtained approvals from the communities on the Opaban 1 and 3 concessions for the drilling campaigns on which the current Resource is based.
 AF's relationships with these communities went into abeyance on the suspension of operations later that year.
 Since resuming operations in late 2009, AF has made significant progress in re-building the relationships with these communities.
-The key issues of compensation for past works and rehabilitation on the Opaban 1 and 3 concessions has been settled.
+The key issues of compensation for past works and rehabilitation on the Opaban 1 concession have been settled and the remediation program completed.
 Further engagement with these communities is delayed until after regional elections, scheduled for October, 2010.
 Strike expects to be in a position to recommence community consultations for Opaban drilling approvals once the transition to new office holders is complete.
 A new drilling timetable for these concessions will be set after those consultations are complete.

-Elsewhere within the Company's mineral concessions community negotiations are progressing in line with the exploration plan.
-Approvals for drilling have been received for the Colcabamba concession and the Company is working with the community to establish meaningful and productive community programs in parallel with the drilling which is planned to commence during 2010.
+Elsewhere within AF's mineral concessions community negotiations are progressing in line with the exploration plan.
+Approvals for drilling have been received for the Colcabamba concession and the Company is working with the community to establish meaningful and productive community programs in parallel with the drilling which is planned to commence in late 2010.